-The Gardens, with their higher levels of service and standards, are places that can target and cater for the recreational needs of specialist groups (such as the elderly, people with disabilities, people using pushchairs or wheelchairs).
-Efforts have been made to make the Gardens more accessible for all but there is room to further extend these opportunities, while still accommodating a diverse range of users and abilities.
+The Gardens, with their higher levels of service and standards, are places that can target and cater for the recreational needs of specialist groups which may not be reasonably practicable to do so in other parts of the network, for example, the aged, people with disabilities, wheelchairs and prams.
+Efforts have been made to make the gardens more accessible for all but there is room to further extend these opportunities, while still accommodating a diverse range of users and abilities.